cockpit-project/cockpit/doc/protocol.md

  * "bus": The DBus bus to connect to either "session" or "system", defaults to "system" if not present.
  * "name": A service name of the DBus service to communicate with.
+ * "track": Only talk with the first name DBus owner of the service name, and close the channel when it goes away.

 The DBus bus name is started on the bus if it is not already running.
 If it could not be started the channel is closed with a "not-found".
 If the DBus connection closes, the channel closes with "disconnected".

-The channel will also close, without a problem, if the bus name goes away (ie: the service exits).
+If "track" is set to true, then the channel will also close without a problem, if the bus name goes away (ie: the service exits).

 DBus messages are encoded as JSON objects.
 If an unrecognized JSON object is received, then the channel is closed with a "protocol-error".